 This is just a simple variation on a Christmas cake, going for individual bites of cake rather than making a large cake.
-Inspired by Nigella Lawson’s puddinis (such a fabulous name!), which use left-over Christmas pudding, these instead use some of the Christmas cake mixture I made for this year’s Christmas cake: I simply increased the proportions a little to make these as well as the main Christmas cake!
-I also soak them in a little brandy a little to give a real kick.
+Inspired by Nigella Lawson’s puddinis (such a fabulous name!), which use left-over Christmas pudding, these instead use some of the Christmas cake mixture I made for this year’s Christmas cake – ok, I made a little extra mixture but why not?

 About the recipe